Enhancing Science Classroom Discourse Analysis through Joint Multi-Task Learning for Reasoning-Component Classification: Methodology

 \textbf{Primary metric:} Macro-F1, which averages F1 across all classes equally and prevents the dominant SR-D class from masking poor minority-class performance.

 \textbf{Secondary metrics:} (Macro-/Weighted-) precision, recall, and F1; overall accuracy; confusion matrix.

-\textbf{Validation strategy:} 5-fold stratified cross-validation for model development and hyperparameter selection; held-out stratified test set (10\% of labeled data) for unbiased final reporting.
+\textbf{Validation strategy:} The session-level exhaustive-search 6/2/1 split described in Section~\ref{sec:data} is used throughout.
+The fixed validation set (2 sessions) is used for hyperparameter selection and early stopping; the held-out test set (1 session, $N=305$ utterances) is used for final unbiased reporting.
 Statistical significance of the best model vs.\ strongest baseline is assessed with McNemar's test ($\alpha = 0.05$).